 The Department of Civil Engineering was started as the third department in the institute with an intake of 60 students in the year 1971.
 Structural Engineering was first Post Graduate program started in the year 1984 of the institute with an intake of 10 students.
-The UG program has been accredited by NBA for four times and recently it was accredited for three years 2017-2020.
+The UG and PG programs have been accredited by NBA for three years 2017-2020 and 2019-2022 respectively.
 After obtaining the autonomous status in the year 2007, the department focused towards providing state of the art curriculum development, offering electives of the present day need and techno innovative projects.
 These initiatives resulted in enhanced performance of the students in terms of increase in placement, increase in the number of students writing competitive examinations and pursuing higher education in the foreign universities.

 Further Department of Civil Engineering was recognized as a research centre in the year 1994 leading to PhD/MSc in Civil Engineering under Bangalore University till 1994 and later it was brought under State Technological University VTU.
-The research centre has attracted 30 PhD research scholars to pursue their degree from this research centre and 15 research scholars have completed PhD degree.
+The research centre has attracted 30 PhD research scholars to pursue their degree from this research centre and 17 research scholars have completed PhD degree.
 The areas of research include Structural Engineering, Transportation Engineering, Geo-Technical Engineering, Water resources Engineering and Environmental Engineering.